-Tripas Tacos Recipe (Cow’s Stomach) Mexico
+Tripas Tacos Recipe (Cow’s Intestines) Mexico

 This Tripas Tacos recipe is largely inspired by the amazing tripe dishes I tried on my travels around Mexico.
 Aside from being able to travel super cheap, one of the main highlights of Mexico is that it is a gastronomical powerhouse when it comes to amazing food!